ItalyPaleAle/hereditas/docs-source/content/advanced/index-file.md

 The index file is encrypted with AES-256-GCM, using the same key as the other files in the Hereditas box, and a unique IV of 12 bytes stored at the beginning of the encrypted file.

 As a result of the usage of GCM, which is an authenticated cipher, the encryption step outputs an authentication tag too.
-This is stored inside the JavaScript file in cleartext and it's used to authenticate that the index file's content are authentic.
+This is stored inside the JavaScript file in cleartext and it's used to certify that the index file's content are authentic.

 ## Contents